 You are required to notify the Financial Aid Office of any source of assistance you are receiving other than financial aid.
 Any assistance for tuition, fees, books, supplies, transportation and childcare are counted as resources.
 Students receiving assistance for educational expenses from a Third Party Agency will need to check with the Business Office for the status of their contract.

-WORK-STUDY is awarded if you answered “yes” to the question on the FAFSA indicating you wanted work-study and if funds are available.
-You will be notified of your work study award through the award notice sent to students.
-Awarding of work-study funding is not a guarantee of employment.
+WORK-STUDY is offered if you answered “yes” to the question on the FAFSA indicating you wanted work-study and if funds are available.
+You will be notified of your work study award through the award notice sent to students through students email accounts.
+The offering of work-study funds is not a guarantee of employment.
+You will receive a few email notices notifying you of the work study process.

 Direct Loans are low-interest loans for students and parents to help pay for the cost of a student's education after high school.
 The lender is the U.S. Department of Education (the Department) rather than a bank or other financial institution.